Does it drive you crazy when your kids say, “I’m bored”? It may be helpful to examine three possible ways to respond to their cries of boredom.

 Learning how to support your child’s problem-solving process is important for their healthy development.
 You can learn more about this process in Cynthia Klein’s book, Ally Parenting: A Non-Adversarial Approach to Transform Conflict Into Cooperation, which you can purchase on Amazon.

-The Center for Children and Youth can help you establish healthy family routines, connect with other parents, plan activities at home, and receive critical assistance when you need it most.
-If you need support or guidance during this time, or are facing other challenges as a parent, we are here for you.
+The Center for Children and Youth can help you establish healthy family routines, connect with other parents, and receive critical assistance when you need it most.
+If you need support or guidance, we are here for you.
 Contact us at CenterforChildrenandYouth.org or call 415-359-2443.